 The Board recognises, however, that such a system of internal financial control can only provide reasonable, not absolute, assurance against material misstatement or loss.
 The effectiveness of the system of internal financial control operated by the Group will therefore be subject to regular review by the Board in light of the future growth and development of the Company and adjusted accordingly.
 To enable the Board to discharge its duties it is intended that all of the Directors will receive timely information in respect of the affairs of the Group.

-The Remuneration Committee comprises of Gregory Eckersley, Aisha Muhammed-Oyebode and John van der Welle.
+The Remuneration Committee comprises of Aisha Muhammed-Oyebode, John van der Welle and Thomas Schmitt.
 The members are all be independent Non-Executive Directors of the Company.
-The Remuneration Committee is chaired by Gregory Eckersley and shall meet not less than twice a year.
+The Remuneration Committee is chaired by Aisha Muhammed-Oyebode and shall meet not less than twice a year.
 It is responsible for determining and reviewing the terms and conditions of service (including remuneration) and termination of employment of executive directors and senior employees and the grant of options implemented from time to time.

 The Directors comply with Rule 21 of the AIM Rules relating to directors’ and applicable employees’ dealings in the Company’s securities.
 Accordingly, the Company has adopted the Share Dealing Code for directors and applicable employees and the Company will take all reasonable steps to ensure compliance by its directors and applicable employees with the provisions of the AIM Rules relating to dealings in securities.